 While baking does have a creative aspect to it, I find cooking to be a much more artistic way of expressing myself with food.
 That’s why you don’t see a whole lot of baking recipes around here.
 And when I do post a baking recipe, I’ve tested it approximately 5,000 times to make sure all the measurements are right.
 I’m just not very confident when it comes to the oven.

 That’s one of the reasons that no-bake cookies are one of my favorite cookies on the planet.
+(See my No-Bake Clementine and Clove Macaroons for further proof!)
 No needing to worry about if you put in too much baking soda or not enough flour.
 No-bake cookies pretty much turn out perfectly every single time.
 And, considering we’re going through a heatwave right now and baking heats up our house better than our furnace does, I’m a big fan of not turning on the oven.